Class BinaryTree<K, V, R, MK, MV, MR>

 a boolean value, either true or false.

-The function isBST checks if a binary search tree is valid, either recursively or iteratively.
+The function isBST in TypeScript checks if a binary search tree is valid using either recursive or iterative methods.

 Parameters